fahim-is-zero/ProjectEuler/README.md

 # ProjectEuler
 ![logo_default](./banner.png)

-Code for solving Project Euler problems in Python and JavaScript.This only includes the first 100 problems.
+Code for solving Project Euler problems in Python.This only includes the first 100 problems.
 (Still in progress)

 The solution is written at the end of the code.